-- 1. Negligence or disregard of rules or regulations, - 2.
-Any substantial understatement of income tax, - 3.
-Any substantial valuation misstatement under chapter 1 of the Internal Revenue Code. - 4.
-Any substantial overstatement of pension liabilities. - 5.
+- 2. Any substantial understatement of income tax, - 3.
+Any substantial valuation misstatement under chapter 1 of the Internal Revenue Code, - 4.
+Any substantial overstatement of pension liabilities, - 5.
 Any substantial estate or gift tax valuation understatement, or - 6.
-Any claim of tax benefits from a transaction lacking economic substance, as defined by section 7701(o), or failing to meet the requirements of any similar rule of law.
+Any claim of tax benefits from a transaction lacking economic substance, as defined by section 7701(o), or failing to meet the requirements of any similar rule of

 The penalty is 40% of any portion of a tax underpayment attributable to one or more gross valuation misstatements in (3), (4), or (5) above if the applicable dollar limitation under section 6662(h)(2) is met.
 The penalty also increases to 40% for failing to adequately disclose a transaction that lacks economic substance in (6) above.
-See Economic substance, below.
+See Economic substance. below.
 The penalty is 40% of any portion of an underpayment that is attributable to any undisclosed foreign financial asset understatement.